What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

 Which type of plan should I choose?

 It’s not always cut-and-dried.
-Self-insured plans often make sense for businesses with at least 25 employees—if they have a strong cash flow.
-Smaller companies might also fare well with a self-funded plan if they obtain stop-loss coverage.
+Self-insured plans often make sense for businesses with at least 25 employees, if they have a strong cash flow.
+Smaller companies can often benefit from the cost savings of a level-funded plan, which also comes with the added protection of stop-loss coverage.

 On the other hand, you may prefer to focus on your company’s core competencies and take a hands-off approach to day-to-day insurance matters.
 Some employees and top hiring prospects might feel more comfortable with a traditional plan.
 In such circumstances, a conventional fully-insured plan would be the correct route.